santisbon/reference/src/automated.md

 If you have a [macOS defaults script](https://github.com/santisbon/dotfiles/blob/main/macos-defaults.sh) run it.

-Follow any [shell instructions](/reference/shell/) that are not covered your `chezmoi`/`brew bundle`/`defaults` files.
-Same for any other sections of this documentation not covered by the automation.
+Follow any [shell instructions](/reference/shell/) that are not covered by your `chezmoi`/`brew bundle`/`defaults` files.
+Same thing for any other sections of this documentation not covered by the automation.